 Magical sunsets and margaritas entice visitors to this funky FL town

 Key West is a small island measuring only four miles long by one mile wide.
-At the southernmost tip of Florida it ends the string of mile markers down the Overseas Highway.
-It’s also known as Florida state road A1A, and called U.S. Highway 1.
-Key West, known for its funky vibe, is just 90 miles from Cuba and 130 miles from Miami.
-And visiting Key West for its beaches and sunset is one of the most popular vacation destinations.
-Key West is a one-of-a kind getaway where you won’t be disappointed.
+At the southernmost tip of Florida it ends the string of mile markers down the Overseas Highway, also known as Florida state road A1A, and is called U.S. Highway 1.
+Key West is just 90 miles from Cuba and 130 miles from Miami.
+Key West, a popular vacation getaway, is known for its funky vibe, sandy beaches and picture-perfect sunsets.
+Key West FL is a one-of-a kind getaway where you won’t be disappointed.

 Whether you arrive by airplane, car, RV or motorcycle there is way too much to enjoy in a short visit.
 Moreover it takes a few days to get accustomed to the early morning crow of roosters.
 And get used to planning your day working backwards.
 You want to be somewhere facing west in the early evening to watch the setting sun.
 But once you’ve adjusted to the Keys latitude and attitude you’re in for a treat.